Fonta1n3/FullyNoded/Readme.md

 # FullyNoded BETA

 A feature rich Bitcoin app which is 100% powered by your own Full Node.
-Allows you to connect to and control multiple nodes and multiple wallets via SSH or a Tor hidden service.
+Allows you to connect to and control multiple nodes using a client side native Tor thread making calls to your nodes rpcport via a hidden service.

 There may be bugs, always decode your transaction and study it before broadcasting, ideally get comfortable with it on testnet first, I am not responsible for loss of funds.
 It is not even possible to broadcast transactions in the app.

 ## Connect your Nodl

 Go to nodl browser based UI, tap the Fully Noded link and Fully Noded will open, add and connect to your nodl over Tor, it is optional for users to add a V3 auth key.
 This enables worldwide access to your nodl from your iPhone with a native integrated Tor thread running in the app.

 ## What can Fully Noded do?